|about | research | teaching | publications | cv|

 Email: yurulin (at) pitt.edu

-I am an assistant research professor at College of Social Sciences and Humanities, Northeastern University.
-I have been a postdoctoral research fellow at Institute for Quantitative Social Science, Harvard University and College of Computer and Information Science, Northeastern University.
+I am an assistant professor at School of Information Sciences, University of Pittsburgh.
+In the past, I have worked as an assistant research professor at the College of Social Sciences and Humanities, Northeastern University.
+I have also been a postdoctoral research fellow at the Institute for Quantitative Social Science, Harvard University and College of Computer and Information Science, Northeastern University.

-I am interested in studying social and political networks, as well as computational and visualization methods for network data mining.
-My work has focused on large-scale community dynamics, high-dimensional social information summarization and representation.
-I am currently working with Dr. David Lazer on understanding the structural and dynamical aspects of human communities related to political choices and under unfamiliar situations.
+I am interested in studying social and political networks, as well as computational and visualization methods for understanding network data.
+My work has focused on large-scale community dynamics, rich-context (high-dimensional) social information summarization and representation.
+I have been using massive social media data and anonymized cellphone records (CDRs) to understand the collective responses with respect to political events and under exogenous shocks such as emergencies.

-I received my Ph.D. in Computer Science with a concentration in Arts Media and Engineering from Arizona State University, where I worked with my advisor Dr. Hari Sundaram and Dr. Aisling Kelliher.
+During my postdoctoral training, I have worked with colleagues from the disciplines of Physics and Social Sciences in the BarabasiLab and the LazerLab, where I worked with Dr. David Lazer.
+I received my Ph.D. in Computer Science from Arizona State University, with an interdisciplinary concentration in Arts Media and Engineering, where I worked with Dr. Hari Sundaram and Dr. Aisling Kelliher.
 My Ph.D. work focused on extracting human communities that collaborate around certain topics or shared media artifacts.
 I have proposed matrix and tensor based techniques for analyzing community structures and evolutions in time-varying heterogeneous social networks, and developed visualizations to support community discovery in the context of everyday social media use.here.